Don Augustine is in his 16th year as the head men’s and women's cross country and track coach at St. Norbert College in 2018-19.

 A 2001 Westminster graduate, Augustine was a standout middle-distance runner on the track as well as a two-year starter at linebacker on the football team.
 Augustine earned his master’s degree from Temple University and was a graduate assistant in football for the Owls during the 2002-03 year.

-Elizabeth Krug is in her second year as the St. Norbert College full-time assistant coach for men’s and women’s cross country and track and field.
+Elizabeth Krug is in her second year as the St. Norbert College full-time assistant coach for men’s and women’s cross country and track and field in 2018-19.

 Krug spent the last two years as a graduate assistant at St. Lawrence University in Canton, N.Y., where she worked with sprints, hurdles, javelin and combined events.
 Krug coached 11 Liberty League individual champions, covering the women’s 60-, 100- and 200-meter dashes and the men’s 200-, 400- and 400-meter hurdles.
 St. Lawrence also had one All-American in the 400-meter hurdles.